 iPhone 16 Pro, iPhone 16 Pro Max

-This shows that Apple is making battery and performance part of its personalized AI ecosystem, rather than just a traditional power-saving feature.
+This shows that Apple is making battery life and performance an integral part of its personalized AI ecosystem, rather than just a traditional power-saving feature.

-In addition to iOS 26 Beta 7, Apple also released watchOS 27 Beta 7, which brings back support for blood oxygen measurement (SpO2).
+In addition to iOS 26 Beta 7, Apple also released watchOS 27 Beta 7, which brings back support for blood oxygen (SpO2) measurement.

-Previously, this feature was discontinued due to a patent dispute with Masimo, leading to a ban on importing Apple Watches in the US.
-Apple's new solution is to transfer SpO2 data from Apple Watch to the Health app on the iPhone, instead of displaying it directly on the watch screen.
+Previously, this feature was discontinued due to a patent dispute with Masimo, leading to an import ban on Apple Watch in the US.
+Apple's new solution is to transfer SpO2 data from the Apple Watch to the Health app on the iPhone, instead of displaying it directly on the watch screen.

 Apple Watch Series 9